-A body composition scan takes only seven minutes to complete and does not require a doctor referral.
-After the scan, patients receive an analysis of the results including a colour image of fat and muscle distribution which can be used to track progress.
+A body composition scan takes only seven minutes to complete.
+After the scan, you’ll receive an analysis of the results including a colour image of fat and muscle distribution which can be used to track progress.

 So, what’s the best way to manage your weight?

 Body composition scans are one tool in an overall health and fitness program.
 The best way to lose weight, of course, is to eat a variety of foods from each of the five food groups in the amount recommended and exercise regularly.
 If you’re looking to gain muscle, you need to think about increasing your healthy kilojoule intake and resistance training to increase muscle mass.
 Check out the Better Health Channel for more weight management tips.